 For recruiters and hiring managers on a strict budget, there is a delicate balance between minimizing your cost-per-hire and getting the most out of the resources you have.
 Adequate planning, automation, and data-driven insights are helpful, but you need to know how to use the tools at your disposal.
-Here are some ways you can start cutting back on hiring costs and still maximize the results of your recruiting efforts.
+Here are some ways you can start cutting back on cost-per-hire and still maximize the results of your recruiting efforts.

 1. Create a Candidate Persona

 It’s important to know from the get-go exactly what sort of background and experience you are seeking to fill a particular function.
 Using a mix of focus groups, meetings with hiring managers, and surveys you can start to paint a picture of who the ideal person to interview would be and which candidates would be most likely to be retained long-term.
 Ask yourself what relevant skills, background and personality traits they should have as well as where they would likely go job-searching if they are not currently employed.

 2. Build Talent Communities

 An engaged talent community can be your secret weapon for building a qualified talent pipeline that is ready and eager to work for your company.
 When new positions become available, you can source candidates from this pool instead of starting from square one, minimizing cost-per-hire through advertising and job board costs as well as other expenses typically associated with recruiting.

 Talent communities usually consist of recruits with whom you have interacted in the past such as previous applicants and interviewees who perhaps weren’t the right fit for a specific job at a particular time but could be engaged in a different function or department.
 Another way to source talent is to target passive job-seekers by providing a form on your careers page that allows interested parties to make general inquiries about being kept up-to-date on job opportunities and open positions.